 Pro Tip: The Schick Intuition razor is another travel gem – in that the shaving cream is right on the razor!

-Pro Tip: Makeup samples are also great for trips!
+Pro Tip: Using makeup samples is one of the great traveling life hacks for trips!
 If you have collected any sample-size makeup in the months prior to your trip, select a few to use on your vacation!

 While a Weekly Pill Box is excellent for its intended purpose, it is also a great space-saving travel organizer!
 Instead of packing bottles of Just-in-Case medications, store each of the assorted meds in a different day of the week.
 For example, store pain reliever in Sunday, vitamins in Monday, cold meds in Tuesday and belly meds in Wednesday.
-Pill boxes are also fantastic for storing and organizing jewelry for your trip!
+Pill boxes are also one of the fantastic travel pack hacks for storing and organizing jewelry for your trip!

 Pro Tip: For something a little more flexible than a pill box, use individual travel jars and small 2×3-inch plastic resealable baggies to pack medications…and jewelry, too!
 Read more about what we pack in our first aid travel kit in our post, Ways to Stay Healthy While Traveling.

 #28 Toiletry Life Hacks for Packing a Suitcase

 One way to make packing toiletries so much easier is to invest in a Travel Toiletry Case that stays packed all the time!
 With a pre-packed toiletry case, all you need to do when it comes time to pack is grab the bag and go!
 Just starting out with traveling?
 This packaged toiletry case is great for beginners!